Minutes to read: 5 minutes

 Plastic Bank collection community members in Bali, Indonesia.

 This is why Plastic Bank works with its global community of Ocean Stewards to establish ethical plastic collection branches within 50 kilometers of coastlines and waterways in vulnerable areas across Southeast Asia, Latin America and Africa.
 Our collection community members gather plastic waste directly from local beaches, riverbanks, neighbourhoods, and even households – so that we are able stop ocean-bound plastic directly at the source.
-Collected material is exchanged for secure income and life-improving benefits that include access to health, work and life insurance, social assistance, digital connectivity and banking services.Together, we are working hand-in-hand to stop ocean plastic and alleviate poverty in developing countries.
+Collected material is exchanged for secure income and life-improving benefits that include access to health, work and life insurance, social assistance, digital connectivity and banking services.Together, we are working hand-in-hand to stop ocean plastic and alleviate poverty in developing countries and promote environmental sustainability.

 So, which country is the most responsible for ocean plastic?
 We all are responsible to stop ocean plastic and together, we can stop it faster and better.